andrewpetrochenkov/launchd-generator/README.md

 ```

 #### Features
-+   generate launchd.plist from ANY script
++   generate launchd.plist from any script
 +   define [launchd.plist keys](http://www.manpagez.com/man/5/launchd.plist/) in script comments

 #### How it works